History of electromagnetic theory: Second Industrial Revolution

 Much was done in the direction in the improvement of railroad terminal facilities, and it is difficult to find one steam railroad engineer who would have denied that all the important steam railroads of this country were not to be operated electrically.
 In other directions the progress of events as to the utilization of electric power was expected to be equally rapid.
-In every part of the world the power of falling water, nature's perpetual motion machine, which has been going to waste since the world began, is now being converted into electricity and transmitted by wire hundreds of miles to points where it is usefully and economically employed.

 Charles Proteus Steinmetz, theoretician of alternating current.

 The first windmill for electricity production was built in Scotland in July 1887 by the Scottish electrical engineer James Blyth.
 Across the Atlantic, in Cleveland, Ohio a larger and heavily engineered machine was designed and constructed in 1887–88 by Charles F. Brush, this was built by his engineering company at his home and operated from 1886 until 1900.
 The Brush wind turbine had a rotor 56 ft in diameter and was mounted on a 60-foot (18 m) tower.
 Although large by today's standards, the machine was only rated at 12 kW; it turned relatively slowly since it had 144 blades.
 The connected dynamo was used either to charge a bank of batteries or to operate up to 100 incandescent light bulbs, three arc lamps, and various motors in Brush's laboratory.
 The machine fell into disuse after 1900 when electricity became available from Cleveland's central stations, and was abandoned in 1908.